 The VP9 and RMR Combo

 Ok.
 Here is the deal.
-I’ve taken a pistol I am thoroughly enjoyed shooting and thrown a red dot on it.
+I’ve taken a pistol I have thoroughly enjoyed shooting and thrown a red dot on it.
 The combined result is simply outstanding.
 But it isn’t without a few things that could be better.

 As I start diving into the pros and cons of this set up, please keep in mind that this was only the second time shooting a pistol outfitted with a red dot sight.
 My first experience shooting one was when I briefly handled the instructors STI Staccato P while attending a training course.
 That’s my point of reference.
 But truthfully, my prior experience regardless of the gun and optic is irrelevant compared to my lack of experience.